(Health and Wellness)

 Below is a list of places you can go and agencies you can call to get help feeding the family and making the budget stretch.
 While it isn’t a complete list of all the agencies in the Boston area, it should offer you a place to start.

 Brigham and Women’s Faulkner Hospital has established a partnership with the Fresh Truck, a non-profit mobile fruit and vegetable market committed to increasing access to affordable, healthy food.
-You will find the truck at the Thomas M. Menino YMCA (1137 River St, Hyde Park, MA 02136) each week, often with a registered dietitian from BWFH providing free samples of healthy recipes, tips on how to prepare and cook produce, and general nutrition advice.
+Most weeks, a registered dietitian from BWFH will be aboard the truck providing free samples of healthy recipes, tips on how to prepare and cook produce, and general nutrition advice at the following locations:

 To apply for food stamps or “SNAP” assistance, visit your local Department of Transitional Assistance (DTA) office to complete an application.
 To find your local office, call 866-645-8333 or go to www.mass.gov/dta.
 To complete your application you will need an ID with name and address (if you have no address you will need to tell them where you are staying), proof of income, social security numbers for all household members who are applying for SNAP, proof of legal noncitizen status and proof of expenses (this is not required but showing your bills such as rent, utilities, medical bills, etc. can increase the amount you get in SNAP benefits).